-41) RESUMING A RACE
+42) RESUMING A RACE

-- 41.1 The delay will be kept as short as possible and as soon as a resumption time is known teams will be informed via the timing monitors where possible, in all cases at least ten minutes warning will be given. - 41.2 Signals will be shown ten minutes, five minutes, three minutes, one minute and fifteen seconds before the resumption and each of these will be accompanied by an audible warning. - 41.3 When the three minute signal is shown all cars on the grid must have their wheels fitted, after this signal wheels may only be removed in the pit lane, or on the grid during a further race suspension.
-If the race has been suspended in the pit lane (see Article 40.2) all cars in the fast lane must have their wheels fitted at the three minute signal.
+- 42.1 The delay will be kept as short as possible and as soon as a resumption time is known teams will be informed via the timing monitors where possible, in all cases at least ten minutes warning will be given. - 42.2 Signals will be shown ten minutes, five minutes, three minutes, one minute and fifteen seconds before the resumption and each of these will be accompanied by an audible warning. - 42.3 When the three minute signal is shown all cars on the grid must have their wheels fitted, after this signal wheels may only be removed in the pit lane, or on the grid during a further race suspension.
+If the race has been suspended in the pit lane (see Article 41.2) all cars in the fast lane must have their wheels fitted at the three minute signal.

-A penalty under Article 16.3(b) will be imposed on any driver whose car did not have all its wheels fully fitted at the three minute signal.
+A penalty under Article 16.3(d) will be imposed on any driver whose car did not have all its wheels fully fitted at the three minute signal.

-At the two minute point any cars between the safety car and the leader will be waved off to complete a further lap, without overtaking, and join the line of cars behind the safety car.
+At the three minute point any cars between the safety car and the leader will start their engines and at the two minute point these cars will be waved off to complete a further lap, without overtaking, and join the line of cars behind the safety car.

-- 41.4 When the one minute signal is shown, engines should be started and all team personnel must leave the grid by the time the 15 second signal is given taking all equipment with them.
+- 42.4 When the one minute signal is shown, engines should be started and all team personnel must leave the grid by the time the 15 second signal is given taking all equipment with them.
 If any driver needs assistance after the 15 second signal he must raise his arm and, when the remainder of the cars able to do so have left the grid, marshals will be instructed to push the car into the pit lane.
-In this case, marshals with yellow flags will stand beside any car (or cars) concerned to warn drivers behind. - The race will be resumed behind the safety car when the green lights are illuminated.
+In this case, marshals with yellow flags will stand beside any car (or cars) concerned to warn drivers behind. - 42.5 The race will be resumed behind the safety car when the green lights are illuminated.
 The safety car will enter the pits after one lap unless: - a) The race is being resumed in wet conditions and the race director deems more than one lap necessary, in which case see Article 39.15. - b) All cars are not yet in a line behind the safety car. - c) Team personnel are still clearing the grid. - d) A further incident occurs necessitating another intervention.

 When the green lights are illuminated the safety car will leave the grid and all drivers must follow, no more than ten car lengths apart, and must respect the pit lane speed limit until they pass pole position.
-Soon after the last car in line behind the safety car passes the end of the pit lane (including any cars which were waved off under Article 41.3 above) the pit exit light will be turned green, any car in the pit lane may then enter the track and join the line of cars behind the safety car.
+Soon after the last car in line behind the safety car passes the end of the pit lane (including any cars which were waved off under Article 42.3 above) the pit exit light will be turned green, any car in the pit lane may then enter the track and join the line of cars behind the safety car.

-- 41.6 Overtaking is only permitted if: - a) A car is delayed when leaving the grid and cars behind cannot avoid passing it without unduly delaying the remainder of the field, or - b) There is more than one car starting from the pit lane and one of them is unduly delayed.
+- 42.6 Overtaking behind the safety car is only permitted if: - a) A car is delayed when leaving the grid and cars behind cannot avoid passing it without unduly delaying the remainder of the field, or - b) There is more than one car starting from the pit lane and one of them is unduly delayed.